UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-concussion.md

 **Usages:**

 * Use this Profile: [RS Bundle — ONEISS Submission](StructureDefinition-rs-bundle-oneiss.md)
-* Refer to this Profile: [RS Composition — ONEISS Submission](StructureDefinition-rs-composition-oneiss.md)
 * Examples for this Profile: [Observation/rs-example-observation-concussion](Observation-rs-example-observation-concussion.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-concussion)